mapninja/Earthsys144/InstallWhiteboxGAT.md

 ![](images/InstallWhiteboxGAT-22cd7601.png)

-If this works, you may simply need to start WhiteboxGAT using this method, for teh  time being.
+If this works, you may simply need to start WhiteboxGAT using this method, for the  time being.

 # Installing WhiteboxTools & the QGIS Whitebox Plugin